GW170817 and GW190425 as Hybrid Stars of Dark and Nuclear Matters: - and - relations

-By applying the lessons learned from the typical examples in Fig. \ref{mr_stablility}, we can roughly mark the stable regimes in Fig. \ref{Mix-SLy4} by the aqua-encircled areas.
-We see that the stable hybrid stars of the third scenario are limited to left parts of the $M$-$R$ curves, which are more NS-like and can have the maximum masses comparable with the ones for pure neutron stars.
-However, there are no stable DM-like hybrid stars due to the saddle instability.
+We see that the stable hybrid stars of the third scenario are limited to the left part of the $M$-$R$ curves, which are more NS-like and can have the maximum masses comparable with the ones of pure neutron stars.
+On the right-top part of the curves, there are no stable DM-like hybrid stars due to the saddle instability.
 One naive interpretation is because that a boson star with low central pressure like $10^{-6} p_{\odot}$ is stable, while a neutron star with the same central pressure is unstable.
-Thus, a hybrid star deviates a little from a pure neutron star can have a stable boson part with low boson central pressure.
+Thus, a hybrid star deviating a little from a pure neutron star can have a stable boson part with low boson central pressure.
 Moreover, as in the first two scenarios, our hybrid stars can feature a wider range of masses and TLNs than the pure neutron stars of a given EoS.

 Even there are still uncertainties for the EoS of nuclear matter which may hinder our above interpretations, it is still interesting to demonstrate the capability of our hybrid stars with a given nuclear matter EoS, i.e., SLy4, to interpret the observed GW events such as GW190425.
-The full picture by pining down the uncertainties for both nuclear and dark matters should be expected from the PE of the coming GW events.
+The full picture by pinning down the uncertainties for both nuclear and dark matter should be expected from the PE of the coming GW events.